Adesua Etomi: Personal life

 Etomi got engaged to Banky W in February 2017.
-The couple held their traditional marriage on 19 November, a court wedding on 20 November and white wedding on 25 November 2017; the latter ceremony was held in Cape Town, South Africa.
-In early January 2021, Adesua and Banky W had a son named Hazaiah Wellington.

-In April 2021, Adesua and Banky W shared the story of their marriage and their struggles with conception and child bearing titled 'Final Say Faith'.
-This story was shared in the Waterbrook church.
-In 2024, the couple announced via Instagram the birth of their second child.
+The couple held their traditional marriage on 19 November, a court wedding on 20 November, and a white wedding ceremony on 25 November 2017, in Cape Town, South Africa.
+In early January 2021, Etomi gave birth to their first child.
+In April 2021, Etomi and Banky W opened up about their marriage and struggles with child bearing while speaking at Waterbrook Church.
+In 2024, the couple announced the birth of their second child on Instagram.

-Adesua was credited for saving the daughter of Nollywood actress Iretiola Doyle from bullies.

-In March 2025, Adesua Etomi brought widespread attention to Hyperemesis gravidarum by sharing her personal battle with the condition.
+Etomi was credited with saving Iretiola Doyle's daughter from bullies.
+In March 2025, Etomi shed light on Hyperemesis gravidarum by sharing her personal battle with the condition.
 Her candidness and advocacy raised awareness about the challenges faced by women with severe pregnancy-related illnesses.